tcbkkvik/NBL_Actors/README.md

 A lightweight, easy to learn, flexible [Actor](http://en.wikipedia.org/wiki/Actor_model) concurrency API  based on Java 8 lambdas.

-Minimum example;
+## Actors from plain Java objects
-A plain java object wrapped in an actor reference (`IActorRef`) with a new thread implicitly given from a  green-thread factory.
+Wrapping an object inside an actor reference (`IActorRef`), protects it against concurrent access, as long as all calls from other threads or actors goes through this reference.
-To protect against concurrent access, all methods of the object should then be called through the actor reference:
+Example:
 ```java
     static void minimumExample(IGreenThrFactory factory) {
         class PlainObj {